BarbourLab/lussac/README.md

 # Lussac 2.0

-:warning: Lussac 2.0 is in beta and is not fully done! :warning:
+:warning: Lussac 2.0 is in beta! :warning:

 You can use the version 1 with `git checkout v1`